GiulioMarchesini/snake_game/README.md

 - Eat the food to grow the snake.

 ## to do
+- [X] Testing snake body increase
+- [X] Testing snake body collision
 - [ ] Add a score board
-- [ ] Testing snake body collision
-- [ ] Testing snake body increase
-- [ ] Possible bug: if the snake goes up and you press "Left" + "Down" the snake invert the direction.
-Test it.
-- [ ] Add another tipe of food that kill the snake if eaten
+- [ ] Add another type of food that kill the snake if eaten